DastardlyMut/dastardlymut.github.io/_pages/01_about.md

 permalink: /about/
 ---

 Hello, I'm Sean.
-I like to make things.
+Welcome to my online portfolio!
+You'll find my personal blog, aswell as past and current projects I am working on.